 Sometimes a plugin that can control user roles in WordPress offers the simplest solution.
 There are lots of plugins for adding, modifying and deleting user roles and capabilities.
 I would suggest trying out the User Role Editor plugin.

 Once installed and activated, from the left pane, navigate to Users → User Role Editor.

 As you can see, there are a lot of options to add/modify/delete.

 First of all, notice that you can see all the user roles that exist on your WordPress site.
 If you want to update or change anything, select the user role from the list.

 In my case, I have chosen the Editor role and marked where it says Granted Only you can see the existing capabilities assigned to the Editor.

-If you are unfamiliar with the capabilities of a role, give this WordPress codex a read to understand them in detail.
+If you are unfamiliar with WordPress access levels and capabilities of a role, give this WordPress Codex a read to understand them in detail.

 User Role Editor allows you to rename the capabilities by checking the box.